Louis Linwood Voit III Player Props: Brewers vs. Angels

 Louis Linwood Voit III At The Plate

-- In 58.3% of his 12 games this season, Voit has picked up at least one hit.
-He's also had three multi-hit games.
+- In 53.8% of his games this year (seven of 13), Voit has picked up at least one hit, and in three of those games (23.1%) he recorded more than one.

-- Voit has driven in a run in three games this year (25.0%), including one multiple-RBI game.
+- Voit has driven in a run in three games this season (23.1%), including one multiple-RBI game.

-- He has scored in five of 12 games so far this season.
+- He has scored in five of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.